Che Kung Temple

-Che Kung Miu (車公廟 (车公庙, Chēgōng Miào, ce1 gung1 miu6)), also called Che Kung Temple, are temples dedicated to Che Kung, who was a general during the Southern Song dynasty (1127–1279) in imperial China.
+Che Kung Miu (車公廟 (车公庙, Chēgōng Miào, ce1 gung1 miu6)), also called Che Kung Temple, are temples dedicated to the Chinese deity Che Kung, who was a general during the Southern Song dynasty (1127–1279) in Imperial China.
 He is believed by some worshipers to have been involved in the attempt to keep the Song state alive by bringing Prince Ping and his brother to the South.
 There are two temples dedicated to Che Kung in Hong Kong: one in Sha Tin and one in Ho Chung.
 Other temples in Hong Kong are partly dedicated to Che Kung.

 Tai Wai, Sha Tin District

-The Che Kung Miu near Tai Wai, in Sha Tin District, New Territories, is the best known example in Hong Kong.
+The Che Kung Miu in Tai Wai, in Sha Tin District, New Territories, is the best known example in Hong Kong.
 During the second and the third days of Lunar New Year, thousands of people go to this temple to worship, including many local Hong Kong government officials.
 This temple, on Che Kung Miu Road (車公廟路), is located midway between Tai Wai and Che Kung Temple stations of the MTR.

 According to as story, during an epidemic that broke out in Sha Tin in the late Ming dynasty (1368–1644), possibly the epidemic of 1629, local residents found out from historical writings that Che Kung was not only merited for his successful suppression of uprisings, but was also known for clearing epidemics wherever he set foot in.
 People therefore built a temple to house Che Kung in Sha Tin, and the epidemic subsided on the day the construction of the temple was completed.
 According to oral traditions, the Che Kung Temple at Sha Tin was founded from Ho Chung, when the god was "invited" from the existing Che Kung Temple in Ho Chung to Sha Tin.

 The original temple was first built at the end of the Ming Dynasty and was renovated in 1890, 1993 and 2004.
 The external walls are now plastered with false brick lines and the roofs with green glazed ceramic tiles.
 The recent renovation is considered to have "very much diminished the authenticity of temple".
 Due to the high number of worshipers during the Che Kung Festival following the Lunar New Year, a new temple was built in 1994 in front of the original one.
 The original temple has been preserved in-situ; it is only occasionally open to the public.
 It is classified as a Grade II historic building since 1987.